theandrewliu/OverRated/README.md

 ## Intended market

 The people we expect to use this are individuals over the age of 18 residing in North America looking to make connections with others.
-With the help of our rating implementation we will get honset reviews from users about their experiences talking to people on the app.
+With the help of our rating implementation we will get honest reviews from users about their experiences talking to people on the app.

 * Adults over the age of 18
 * People who want to make new connections